Amiejohnstone18/The_Baking_Book/README.md

 ![wireframae-1](docs/original-wireframes.png)

-After the discussion with Aaron, I had modified the wireframes to ensure the remaining interaction design, information architecture, navigation and features could remain to be displayed appropriately to allow the user to continue to interact with the functionality of the website effectively.
+After the discussion with Aaron, I had modified the wireframes to ensure the remaining interaction design, information architecture, navigation and features could contine to be displayed appropriately to allow the user to interact with the functionality of the website effectively.
 This also meant rethinking the interface design of re-direct page links and the navigation design.

 *** Insert new wireframes ***